-Many moon ago I took my Makeup Artistry exams.
+Many moons ago I took my Makeup Artistry exams.
 Too many being ten.

 All the blood went straight to my head.

-Luckily for me, I had my good ole faithfull Illamasqua cream blushers on me, that I used not only as a blush, but as a lipstick.
+Luckily for me, I had my good ole faithful Illamasqua cream blushers on me, that I used not only as a blush but as a lipstick.

 Crisis averted and I passed my exams.

 So this got me thinking recently, that as a makeup artist I have to think on my feet and be creative, as you can be a hundred percent sure, at some point in your career, the photographer who wanted “natural makeup darling!” has a change of heart and decides “Glitter darling, think disco ball!” is actually what his camera shaped heart desires, and you just have to quietly cry inside while you smash an iridescent limited edition MAC eyeshadow into smithereens, because when packing for a natural makeup, glitter didn’t pass across your mind as a necessity…..

 I have to think this way, but what about the girl who just likes to play with makeup?

 Brands will have us believe we need approx 100,000 products to create our everyday faces.
 But the reality is, you really don’t.